lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 A complete assembly file has 4 sections.

 - Symbols
+- Program ROM
+- Video ROM
 - Data RAM
-- Video ROM
-- Program ROM

 The Symbols section comes first.
 It is delimited by .symbols and .end-symbols section markers.
-The second section is the data section which is delimited by .data and .end-data section markers.
+The second section is the program section which is delimited by .program-rom and .end-program-rom section markers.
 The third section is the Video ROM section, delimited by .video-rom and .end-video-rom markers.
-The fourth and final section is the program section which is delimited by .program and .end-program section markers.
+The fourth and final section is the data section which is delimited by .data-ram and .end-data-ram section markers.

 Section markers:

 - Symbols
     - .symbols
     - .end-symbols
-- Data
+- Program ROM
-    - .data-ram
+    - .program-rom
-    - .end-data-ram
+    - .end-program-rom
 - Video ROM
     - .video-rom
     - .end-video-rom
-- Program
+- Data RAM
-    - .program-rom
+    - .data-ram
-    - .end-program-rom
+    - .end-data-ram

 Symbols Section